Maryam-alabdulhadi/AI_Robotics_Face_Recognition_Task3/README.md

     .\activate

-11- Here I faced the following error "File Cannot Be Loaded Because Running Scripts Is Disabled on This System" and fixed it with this code inside windows power shell:
+11- Here I faced the following error "File Cannot Be Loaded Because Running Scripts Is Disabled on This System" and fixed it with the following steps:

+**First, Right click on Windows Power Shell Select "Run as administraitor"**

     Get-ExecutionPolicy -List
     Set-ExecutionPolicy Unrestricted
     Y
     Set-ExecutionPolicy Unrestricted -Force

-12- inside the enviroment I runed:
+12- inside the python virtual enviroment I runed:

     pip install cmake
+    pip install numpy==1.21.0
+    pip install opencv-python

 13- Also, which took a lot of time to download all the nesseccary packages.

-    $ python setup.py install
+    python setup.py install

 14- I added this code to check the packages are installed "check the picture"